 Web applications are vital for every organization.
 During the developing phase, it’s necessary to consider the features and functionality of the web app.
 Web applications are usually stored on remote servers that can be accessed through web browsers.

 In today’s competitive world, organizations need different ways to sell their products.
 Businesses require different tools to survive in this competitive environment.
 For companies, web application development is one of the best solutions.

 As it quickly adapts to the user and market demands.
 Selling online products is also possible as well as sharing information.
 Moving the businesses online has helped the organization in a lot of ways.

 With the help of browsers, web applications are compatible with most of the operating systems.
 Some of the examples of web apps are as follows:

 - Email programs that include Gmail and Yahoo.

 - File conversion programs

-Basically there are two parts for creating a web based application development, the client side and server side.the client side allows to see the data from the server side.
-Whereas with the help of server side, data can be stored and retrieved from the database.
+Basically, there are two parts to creating a web based application development, the client side and the server side.
+The client-side allows seeing the data from the server side.
+Whereas with the help of the server side, data can be stored and retrieved from the database.

 11 Steps – How To Create A Web App